makerspace

 Software

-There are 1000’s of free and pay tools out there for creating your models, slicing them, and so forth.
+There are 1000’s of free and paid tools out there for creating your models, slicing them, and so forth.
 This is really not the forum for that detailed a discussion, but here are some common ones so you can research them yourself.
+Prusa

 Slicers